 What career counsellors do

-- you're thinking about what subjects to study in Year 11 and 12
+- thinking about what subjects to study in Year 11 and 12

-- you're trying to decide what uni or TAFE course to do
+- trying to decide what university or TAFE course to do

-- you're trying to get back into work after being unemployed
+- trying to get back into work after being unemployed

 How to find a career counsellor

-Most schools and education providers have career counsellors you can speak to for free.
+Most schools and education providers have career counsellors you can meet for free.

-- The Career Development Association of Australia (CDAA)'s Looking for career advice page lets you search for a private career counsellor.
-Note that these counsellors will charge a fee for their services.
+The Career Development Association of Australia’s looking for career advice page lets you search for a private career counsellor.
+These counsellors will charge a fee for their services.

-Career counsellors aren’t the only people you can go to for advice about studying and training.
-You can also talk through your ideas and concerns with:
+Career counsellors aren’t the only people you can go to for studying, training or work advice.
+You can also discuss your ideas and concerns with: